Table of Contents

 Proteins involved in Movement

 Kinesins and dyneins move in opposite directions.
-Kinesin are molecules consisting of two heavy and two light chains.
-The heavy chains have amino terminal globular head responsible of binding to both microtubules and ATP.
+Kinesins are molecules consisting of two heavy and two light chains.
+The heavy chains have amino-terminal globular head responsible for binding to both microtubules and ATP.
 Hydrolysis of ATP provides the energy needed for movement.
 The two light chains are responsible for binding to the other cell components, such as organelles and vesicles that are transported along microtubules.

-Other important motor proteins are actin and myosin.
+Other important motor proteins are myosin.
+Myosin is an actin-binding protein.
 Myosin is considered a prototype of a molecular motor as it is able to convert chemical energy in the form of ATP to mechanical energy.
 These types of movements can be as complex as the movements in muscle contraction.

 The sliding filament theory explains the possible mechanism in muscle contraction based on the action of myosin and actin.
 According to this theory, the actin filaments of muscle fibers tend to slide past the myosin filaments during contraction.
 This was further developed as the cross-bridge model.
-In the cross-bridge model, actin and myosin forms a protein complex called an actomyosin.
+In the cross-bridge model, actin and myosin form a protein complex called an actomyosin.